amitsingh-007/bypass-links/CONTRIBUTING.md

 # Deploying to Netlify

-- Run `netlify login` in the root folder.
+- Run `netlify login` in the root folder and give credentials to login.
-- After succesfully logging in through the web interface, it will create a gitignored folder named `.netlify`.
-- Now, everything should be working fine.
+- Run `npm run netlify:deploy` to deploy the site.